 How to configure your camera settings

-If you have a CMOSNC7G, NCF15EA or NC701G, these cameras are purely plug and play and have no additional settings to play with.
+If you have a CMOSNC7G, NCF15EA or NC701G, these cameras are plug and play and have no additional settings.

 The image settings and more for this camera can be accessed via the OSD menu (on screen display).
-Simply press the toggle stick in (not up, down, left or right) and you will see the menu appear on-screen.
+Simply press the toggle stick in (not up, down, left or right) and the menu will appear on-screen.

 HCAM450

-Read the manual for information on the various settings on this camera, including an intervalometer for creating time-lapses.
+Read the manual for information on the various settings for this camera, including an intervalometer for creating time-lapses.

 How can I watch it?